You are making a difference in the lives of Mount Mary students

 Help transform the lives of current and future students through a number of different giving options at Mount Mary University.
-Please contact the Advancement Office with any questions about making a gift to Mount Mary.
-For all charitable gifts, we encourage you to consult your tax adviser or attorney regarding the specific tax and legal benefits of each type of gift.
+We encourage you to consult your tax adviser or attorney regarding the specific tax and legal benefits of each type of gift.

 Outright gifts are the simplest form of contribution and are tax deductible.
 There are three ways to make an outright gift:

 - Make a cash gift online using a credit card or electronic check.

 - Mail a check (payable to Mount Mary University) to: Mount Mary University, Attn: Development, 2900 N. Menomonee River Pkwy, Milwaukee, WI 53222-4597.

 - Call (414) 930-3034 to arrange for stock transfers, electronic transfers or credit card gifts via the phone.